 Focus your attention outwardly toward your message and your audience.
 Work on making your message understandable.
 It's fine to have notes to speak from--but don't let your notes be a distraction.
 And, don’t read from a script.
 This will create disconnection with the audience and affect your tone.

-Practice, Practice, Practice is Key to Eliminating Fear
+Practice, Practice, Practice is Key to Calming Nerves

 Experience builds confidence, which is the key to effective speaking.
 And the only way to achieve this is to put yourself in the spotlight, over and over and over again.
-Regardless how fearful you are, every speaking opportunity will help you become more confident and comfortable.
+Regardless how fearful you are, every speaking opportunity will help you become more confident and comfortable and calm your public speaking nerves.
 Join a group like Toastmasters or present at a local school.
 Remember to start small and work your way up to bigger audiences and events.
 Over time you’ll develop a trust in your ability to speak successfully.

 - Montopoli, John.
 “Public Speaking Anxiety and Fear of Brain Freezes.”
 National Social Anxiety Center (blog), February 20, 2017. https://nationalsocialanxietycenter.com/2017/02/20/public-speaking-and-fear-of-brain-freezes/.